TenebrisNoctua/ServerAuthority/docs/index.md

 Unfortunately, you cannot access these properties directly, and most likely this information is only shown for debugging purposes.
 In the previous example however, you might have noticed that I've added an `AuroraScriptObject` type which contains information about all of the currently known and actually accessible methods and properties of the `AuroraScriptObject`.
-I have found these properties using reverse-engineering.
+(Of course, I have found these properties using reverse-engineering methods.)
 They are described in detail below.

 ### Properties